 Our business logic

-Our Institute of Computer Science and Control is among the prominent computer science research institutes of Europe.
+Our Institute for Computer Science and Control is among the prominent computer science research institutes of Europe.
 The results of the last decade made it clear, that although our institute has numerous financially successful research projects, we need to be open to the market, and start pre-competitive researches.

 One of these researches is ApertusVR.
 As it is an open source toolkit, we are searching for B2B partners.
 We deliver R+D services to our partners so they can enjoy the advances in VR/AR technologies.
 Although we are a research institute, we leave open the opportunity to found start-up enterprises in order to attract investors if they see the market potential in ApertusVR and would like to develop jointly a future B2C product.
 We’re also looking for partners who could supply the hardware for our future-clients, which means that we intend to suggest the best hardware for the AR/VR/AR solution we deliver in our development.
 We cannot be official resellers, but in the case your product meets the requirements of our client, we would gladly recommend it to them.